Gilles Martin (businessman)

-Gilles Martin (born 20 October 1963 in Paris) is a French engineer, scientist and billionaire.
+Gilles Martin (born 20 October 1963) is a French engineer, scientist and billionaire.
 He is the founder and executive chairman of Eurofins Scientific.

-Biography

-Education
+Early life and education

 Martin's parents, Maryvonne Lucie Martin and Gérard-Jean Martin, were both chemistry professors at the University of Nantes.
 Gilles attended Centrale Paris where he dedicated a large part of his time to creating a company specialized in mathematics learning, Objectif Maths, alongside his friend Hervé Lecat, to whom he later sold his shares.

-Martin then went on to work as a research assistant at Syracuse University, where he developed an diagnostic system using magnetic resonance imaging.
+Martin then went on to work as a research assistant at Syracuse University, where he developed a diagnostic system using magnetic resonance imaging.
 After obtaining a master's degree and a PhD, he returned to France.

-Eurofins Scientific
+Career

-Originally, Martin's parents had patented a process for measuring sugar levels in wines, and entrusted their Gilles and his brother Yves-Loïc with the development and marketing of the process.
-The company's was launched in 1987.
+Originally, Martin's parents had patented a process for measuring sugar levels in wines, and entrusted their children Gilles and his brother Yves-Loïc with the development and marketing of the process.
+Eurofins Scientific was launched in 1987.
 Gilles bought the patent from the Scientific Research National Center (CNRS), discovered new applications for the patent, and expanded the company's clientele to the entire food industry.
 The company quickly reached 50 employees and exported 70% of its production.

 Eurofins then proceeded to massively buy out other laboratories, including by financing laboratories in start-up mode.
 This aggressive acquisition policy allowed the company to reach 50,000 employees by 2020.